-2. The person, operator or facility shall post a danger sign on or within 50 feet of any storage tank to alert persons of the potential hydrogen sulfide danger.
+- 2. The person, operator or facility shall post a danger sign on or within 50 feet of any storage tank to alert persons of the potential hydrogen sulfide danger.
 For any storage tank for which fencing is required, a danger sign posted at the locked gates shall suffice.
-The sign(s) shall read "DANGER - POISON GAS - HYDROGEN SULFIDE" or equivalent language approved by the Division.
-Each sign shall be painted with high visibility red, black and white, or yellow paint with black lettering.
-The sign(s) shall be legible and large enough to be read by all persons entering the well site and shall be placed a minimum of 200 feet but no more than 300 feet from the well site and at a location which allows vehicles to turn around at a safe distance prior to reaching the site.
+The signs shall read "DANGER POISON GAS", "DANGER HYDROGEN SULFIDE", or, as appropriate "CAUTION POISON GAS" or "CAUTION HYDROGEN SULFIDE" or equivalent language approved by the division.
+Each sign shall be painted in colors that satisfy Table 1 of ANSI standard Z53.1-1967 or regulations of the federal occupational safety and health administration.
+The sign(s) shall be legible and large enough to be read by all persons entering the site. - 4.

-- 3. Modification or Repair.
-The division may require modification or repair of a crude oil pump station, producing well, tank battery or associated production facilities, refinery, gas plant or compressor station if the sustained ambient concentration of hydrogen sulfide is 1 ppm or greater within a public area and the crude oil pump station, producing well, tank battery or associated production facility, refinery, gas plant or compressor station is the source of the hydrogen sulfide detected. - 4.
 Compliance Schedule.
 Each existing producing well and associated tank battery not currently meeting the requirements and minimum standards set forth herein shall be brought into compliance within one year of the effective date of this Section.
 Each producing well and tank battery constructed following the effective date of this Section shall be designed, constructed and operated to meet the requirements set forth herein. - H. Personnel Protection and Training.
 All persons responsible for the implementation of any H2S contingency plan shall be provided training in hydrogen sulfide hazards, detection, personal protection and contingency procedures. - I. Standards for Equipment That May Be Exposed to Hydrogen Sulfide.
 Persons, operators and facilities shall chose equipment with consideration for both the H2S working environment and anticipated stresses.
-NACE Standard MR0175 (latest edition) shall be used for metallic equipment selection or, if applicable, adequate protection by chemical inhibition or other methods that controls or limits the corrosive effects of H2S shall be used. - J. Hydrogen Sulfide Injection.
-Injection of fluids containing hydrogen sulfide where the injection fluids are a gaseous mixture, or would be a gaseous mixture in the event of a release to the atmosphere, and where the 100 ppm radius of exposure from the injection point includes any public area, shall not be permitted unless first approved by the division after public hearing.
-Injection facilities that are permitted as of the effective date of this Section are exempt from the provisions of this subsection.
+NACE Standard MR0175 (latest edition) shall be considered when making for metallic equipment selection or, if applicable, adequate protection by chemical inhibition or other methods that controls or limits the corrosive effects of H2S shall be used. - J. Hydrogen Sulfide Injection.
+Injection of fluids containing hydrogen sulfide where the injection fluids are a gaseous mixture, or would be a gaseous mixture in the event of a release to the atmosphere, and where the 100-ppm radius of exposure includes any public area, shall not be permitted unless first approved by the division after public hearing.
+Injection facilities and projects that are permitted as of the effective date of this Section are exempt from the provisions of this subsection.
+Expansions of permitted projects do not need a public hearing.